LadyAelita/5e-n1300/en_US/Pages/Rules/Classes/Sorcerer.md

 ### Supernatural Metamagic (14th level)

 You can now combine two metamagic modifiers together.
-If you are under the effect of the *Suppress* feature while doing this, the total cost of the combined metamagic is decreased by **1 Sorcery Point**.
+If you are under the effect of the *Suppress* feature while combining multiple metamagic modifiers, the total cost of the combined metamagic is decreased by **1 Sorcery Point**.

 You can also learn two of the following additional metamagic modifiers, which can only be used while under the effect of the *Unleash* feature.